 Saw Chain Pitch

-See Figure A. Pitch refers to the saw chain measurement.
+Refer to Figure A. Pitch refers to the saw chain measurement.
 A chain's pitch is the distance between any three consecutive rivets divided by two.
 Example: .65 divided by two equals .325 pitch.

 Saw Chain Gauge